 Cash used in operating activities is significantly influenced by the amount of cash we invest in personnel and infrastructure to support the anticipated growth of our business and the amount and timing of client payments.
-For the periods presented, we have continued to experience increases in investments in personnel and infrastructure that have exceeded the growth in our revenue and increased our net losses.
+For the periods presented, we have continued to increase our investments in personnel and infrastructure faster than our growth in revenue, resulting in an increase in our net losses.
 As we continue to invest in personnel and infrastructure to support the anticipated growth of our business, we expect net uses of cash by operations to continue.
 Our largest source of operating cash inflows is cash collections from our clients for subscription and related usage services.
 Payments from clients for these services are typically received monthly.
-As of March 31, 2014 and 2013 our days-sales-outstanding were 22 and 25 days, respectively.
+As of June 30, 2014 and 2013, our days-sales-outstanding were 25 and 24 days, respectively.

-During the three months ended March 31, 2014, net cash used in operating activities increased by \$2.3 million compared to the same period of 2013 primarily due to a \$1.5 million increase in net loss after adjusting for non-cash expenses and a \$0.8 million increase in net cash outflows resulting from changes in operating assets and liabilities.
+During the six months ended June 30, 2014, net cash used in operating activities increased by \$4.6 million compared to the same period of 2013 primarily due to a \$0.4 million increase in net loss after adjusting for non-cash expenses and a \$4.2 million increase in net cash outflows resulting from changes in operating assets and liabilities.

-During the three months ended March 31, 2014, cash outflows from changes in operating assets and liabilities included a \$1.0 million increase in prepaid expenses and other current assets primarily related to long-term maintenance contracts and annual subscription fees on third-party licensed technology.
-Cash inflows from changes in operating assets and liabilities included a \$0.9 million increase in accrued and other liabilities primarily for increased audit and legal fees as we prepared to become a public company and for increased third-party software costs due to upgrading existing software and purchasing new software to support our growth, a \$0.6 million increase in deferred revenue primarily attributable to increased billings, and a \$0.5 million increase in accrued federal fees and sales tax liability as a result of increased client usage.
+During the six months ended June 30, 2014, cash outflows from changes in operating assets and liabilities included primarily a \$2.8 million decrease in accrued federal fees and sales tax liability as a result of releasing a contingent state tax liability that was accrued progressively on a quarterly basis from 2011 through the first quarter of 2014 following a favorable ruling from a state revenue authority (see Note 10 of the notes to our condensed consolidated financial statements), a \$1.1 million increase in prepaid expenses and other current assets primarily related to long-term maintenance contracts and annual subscription fees on third-party licensed technology and insurance policies, and a \$0.5 million decrease in accounts payable related to timing of liabilities and payments.
+Cash inflows from changes in operating assets and liabilities included a \$2.0 million increase in accrued and other liabilities primarily for ESPP withholdings for employees which started in April 2014 and additional employee paid-time-off liability due to increases in employee headcount, and a \$0.6 million increase in deferred revenue primarily attributable to increased billings.

-During the three months ended March 31, 2013, cash outflows from changes in operating assets and liabilities included a \$1.2 million increase in prepaid expenses and other current assets related primarily to long-term maintenance contracts and marketing contracts.
-Cash inflows from changes in operating assets and liabilities included a \$1.3 million increase in accrued federal fees and sales tax liability, a \$1.2 million increase in accounts payable primarily related to timing of liabilities and payments, and a \$0.8 million increase in accrued and other liabilities primarily for increased legal and consulting fees as we prepared to become a public company and for increased headcount.
+During the six months ended June 30, 2013, cash outflows from changes in operating assets and liabilities included a \$0.5 million increase in prepaid expenses and other current assets related primarily to long-term maintenance contracts and marketing contracts.
+Cash inflows from changes in operating assets and liabilities included a \$1.2 million increase in accrued federal fees and sales tax liability, a \$0.8 million increase in accrued and other liabilities primarily for increased legal and consulting fees as we prepared to become a public company and for increased headcount, and a \$0.6 million increase in accounts payable primarily related to timing of liabilities and payments.